Welcome to UWE! Here’s what we’d wish we’d known as first year students 🫱🏼🫲🏽

 Posted on

 Make your friends from home jealous by sharing selfies with our world-famous landmarks.
+Marvel at Clifton Suspension Bridge, get a few snaps in Clifton Wood, or have a peaceful moment at Arnos Vale Cemetery.
 The Clifton Suspension Bridge is not only a mean feat of engineering but provides the perfect backdrop for that “I’ve arrived in Bristol!” selfie – it’s what Brunel would’ve wanted 😉

-This year Bristol celebrates 650 years as a city, and with that history comes so much to explore.
-Check out the gorgeous Cabot Tower parkland (climb the tower itself for unrivalled views of the city) and the iconic Bristol harbourside – home to the S.S.
-Great Britain.
+Bristol is over 650 years old, and with that history comes so much to explore.
+You could check out Cabot Tower, set in the beautiful parkland of Brandon Hill (climb the tower itself for unrivalled views of the city) and the iconic Bristol harbourside – home to the S.S.
+Great Britain

 From West End musicals at the Bristol Hippodrome to cutting-edge plays at the Bristol Old Vic; there’s something for everyone.
 Venues such as the Tobacco Factory Theatre and the Wardrobe Theatre offer everything from contemporary theatre to the classics.